 “[URI] is such a motivator.
 I have never been so certain that I can become a physician one day.
 I hope other people who have similar goals can feel the same way I feel now.” – URI Graduate

 “URI restored my passion for medicine and my confidence that in making it.
 It also made me aware of the many ways to become a physician and gave me access to valuable contacts who can help me achieve my goals.!” - URI Graduate

-A few of our URI graduates have sent us videos recounting their experiences in the URI program.
+A few of our URI graduates have shared about their experiences in the URI program.
 Please take a look at what they have to say!

 Did you know that of our URI grads:

 30% have obtained a non-MD degree since graduating from URI.